adamphetamine/synology/README.md

 **Purpose**

 This small bash script generates a password to use when you login to a Synology NAS via telnet.
-Telnet is used in 'last ditch' recovery for your NAS,
+Telnet is used in 'last ditch' recovery for your NAS, if the generated password doesn't work, try '101-0101' which is the default.